rasteli/glr-dmenu/README.md

 **OR**

 You can clone this repository or simply download the `PKGBUILD` file.\
-Either way, make sure you're in the same direactory as the `PKGBUILD` file and run:
+Either way, make sure you're in the same directory as the `PKGBUILD` file and run:

 ```bash
 makepkg -cf